Joanna Gaines Shows Off Stunning Set Of New Cooking Show On Instagram

 I'm so excited to be back in your homes today (it's been 2 years since the last fixer aired)!
 Tune in to @foodnetwork at 12p/11a CT for a one-hour special where we pulled together some of the videos the kids filmed of me cooking over the past couple of weeks.
 We hope you are encouraged by it during this extended time at home.
 PLUS, we’re ending the episode with a sneak peek of my cooking show that will be airing on Magnolia Network in the coming months! #WeBelieveinHome

 “Loved the live tour.
 What an incredible place you guys have created.
 Excited about the new cooking show.
-Bravo,” said one follower of Joanna’s.
+Bravo,” said one follower of Joanna.

 “Flawless!
 You’re a boss Jo!” stated a second fan, followed by three red emoji hearts.